substitute03/snake-xam/README.md

 # SnakeMobile
-SnakeMobile is the classic Snake game built in .NET and Xamarin.
+SnakeXam is a mobiles versio of the classic Snake game built in .NET and Xamarin.

 ## Overview